Find us on Instagram, where we sprinkle medical humor and knowledge into your weekly routine.

 Gina Aeckersberg, Goethe University

 "I think one of the most valuable things we learn in medical school is the importance of teamwork.
 During my last year in med school, a family from Afghanistan came to the hospital with their sick child.
 The parents only spoke Farsi and we had no idea what was wrong with their daughter.
 Luckily, one of the guys that worked in patient transport spoke Farsi and he agreed to help us out.
 We ended up admitting the child and from that day on he would round with us every day until the family left the hospital.
-This experience really taught me how incredibly important it is to have a great team that goes above and beyond for their patients.
-To me - this is what makes medicine such a great field to work in!"
+This experience really taught me how incredibly important it is to have a great team that goes above and beyond for their patients."

 Dan Pelzman, University of Pittsburgh

-"We are usually told that the most competitive specialties (based on percent of seniors who match, average board scores, etc.) are: dermatology, neurosurgery, orthopedic surgery, otolaryngology, ophthalmology, plastic surgery, radiation oncology, urology, and vascular surgery.
+"We are usually told that the most competitive specialties are dermatology, neurosurgery, orthopedic surgery, otolaryngology, ophthalmology, plastic surgery, radiation oncology, urology, and vascular surgery.
 Often, the competitiveness is due to a combination of perceived specialty prestige, post-residency lifestyle, and the small size of programs.
-However, matching into any prestigious program can be extremely competitive, so specialty is not the sole determinant of a program’s competitiveness.”
+Matching into any prestigious program can be extremely competitive, so specialty is not the sole determinant of a program’s competitiveness.”

 Negin Karimian, Charité